Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/full.md

 Sanitization refers to the cleanup logic, that turns invalid entity names into valid ones.

  * `UseStrategy<T>()`: An implementation of `ISanitizationStrategy` that handles invalid entity names.
 The following implementations exist:
-	 * `AdjustmentSanitizationV6`: removes invalid characters according to `EntityNameValidationV6Rules`, uses MD5 hashing to reduce the length of an entity name if the maximum length is exceeded.
+	 * `EndpointOrientedTopologySanitization`: removes invalid characters according to `EntityNameValidationV6Rules`, uses MD5 hashing to reduce the length of an entity name if the maximum length is exceeded.
-	 * `AdjustmentSanitization` (default): removes invalid characters according to `EntityNameValidationRules`, uses SHA1 hashing to reduce the length of an entity name if the maximum length is exceeded.
 	 * `ThrowOnFailingSanitization`: throws an `EndpointValidationException` if the name is invalid.